Santa Cruz Futebol Clube: The Super-Championship

 The Pernambucan Football Championship is usually divided into three turns.
 Each turn is a small championship itself.
 If a team wins all the three turns then it is automatically declared as champion.
 If a team wins two turns and another team wins the remaining turn, the championship has a final play-off.
 Generally, the play-off consists of two matches or three matches.
-However, if three different teams win each one a turn, the championship has a play-off named Super-championship.
+However, if three different teams win each one a turn, the championship has a play-off named the Super-championship.
 The Super-championship consists of a play-off among the three winners of each turn.
 Super-championships are rare and very prestigious.